epheo/shaddock/README.rst

 Configuration
 ~~~~~~~~~~~~~
-The general architecture of the platform is defined in *services.yaml*
+The general architecture of the platform is defined in *infrastructure.yaml*
-All the configurations (passwords, users, etc.) are in *configuration.yaml*
+All the configurations (passwords, users, etc) are in *configuration.yaml*

 .. code:: bash